Last Updated on January 31, 2024

-We developed and recommend our trainees the SCORE approach.
+We developed and recommend to our trainees the SCORE approach.
 It is especially useful when you want to prepare and think deeply about all aspects of a situation to make sure not to forget anything.
-The SCORE framework provides an anchor for a natural flow of explanation and thought during the interview.
+The SCORE Framework provides an anchor for a natural flow of explanation and thought during the interview.

-Let’s look at an example:
+Let’s look at one example: